mattrussell2/gradescope-autograder/README.md

 * Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog
+## [2.2.6] - 2023-06-28
+Create `bin/token_management.py` which contains a DB class to perform the communication with the database; the file also if run will allow you to perform basic token manipulation operations for students.
+Update `validate_submission.py` to use the `DB` interface in this file.

 ## [2.2.5] - 2023-06-23
 Update `run_autograder` to simply run `autograde` if `testrunner.sh` doesn't exist.
 Should simplify files for most autograders as it's commonly not needed.